port-labs/port-docs/docs/tutorials/self-service-actions/webhook-actions/signature-verification.md

 ## Timestamp verification

-As mentioned above, Port also sends the timestamp the webhook request was generated in (in the `x-port-timestamp` header).
-You can compare the value of the timestamp with the timestamp of your systems and verify that the difference is within your allowed tolerance to prevent replay attacks.
+As mentioned above, Port also sends the timestamp for the webhook request in the `x-port-timestamp header`.
+To prevent replay attacks you can compare the value of the timestamp with the timestamp of your systems and verify that the difference is within your allowed tolerance.

 ## Code examples